deathworlders/online/content/books/deathworlders/chapter-10-legwork.md

 Inside were a handful of snapshots of beautiful Canadian rural terrain, and one of the technicians confirmed that they were of the area around Scotch Creek with a quick Google Street Maps search.
 Alongside them was a folder marked "Kevin".

 There was a general exclamation of surprise at that second folder's contents.
 Gabriel rounded angrily on an officer who emitted a lecherous two-toned whistle.
 "This isn't fucking porn!
-You're going to fucking whistle at a dead woman's selfies? *¡Joder!
-Mostrar respeto!"*
+You're going to fucking whistle at a dead woman's selfies? *Mostrar respeto!"*

 The officer looked away, mumbling an apology.

-"I don't want to hear it. *¡Vete a la mierda!* All of you who don't need to be here, out."
+"I don't want to hear it. *¡Vete a la mierda!* All of you who don't need to be here, get out!"

 The exodus was rapid, especially the shame-faced officer who had whistled.